Mesothelioma in Construction Workers and Asbestos in Construction

 Mesothelioma tumors usually do not cause symptoms.
 In most cases, patients find out they have mesothelioma after the cancer has spread too far for treatment.

-Under product liability law, you can file a lawsuit against the product manufacturers that exposed you to asbestos.
+Under product liability law, you can file an asbestos-exposure lawsuit against the product manufacturers that exposed you to asbestos.
 Since many of these companies have gone out of business due to asbestos claims, you can seek compensation through trust funds they’ve established.

 You and your asbestos attorney must file your claim before your state’s statute of limitations expires.
 The claim must provide evidence that you were exposed to the company’s asbestos products and that exposure led to your disease.